damonge/CoLoRe/README.md

 ##4 Output.

 The main output of CoLoRe is a catalogue of sources written either as ASCII or FITS files.
-Each source is characterized by 4 quantities:
+Each source is characterized by 5 quantities:
  - Z0 -> cosmological redshift (without RSDs)
  - RA -> right ascension
  - DEC -> declination
  - RSD -> RSD contribution to the redshift
           (i.e. true redshift = Z0 + RSD).
+ - TYPE -> Population type (integer)
 A python script (read_colore.py) is also provided to illustrate how to read in CoLoRe's output.

 ##5 License:

 CoLoRe is distributed under the GPL license (see COPYING in the root directory).
 We kindly ask you to report the program's website "https://github.com/damonge/CoLoRe" when using it.

 ##6 Contact:

 Regarding bugs, suggestions, questions or petitions, feel free to contact the author:
     David Alonso: david.alonso@astro.ox.ac.uk